frosteyes/yocto-printing/README.md

 ---------------
 This repo is provided as is, in the hope that i can a help for others needing to work with printing support in yocto.
-The hope is that gutenprint can be upstreamed to meta-openembedded or similar so it is available for all.
 All of the recipes in this git repo is released under MIT.

 Getting Started